BardoBard/BardCore/README.md

 I've tried to make everything constexpr where possible, so that the compiler can do as much work as possible at compile time.

+Please refer to the [wiki](https://github.com/BardoBard/BardCore/wiki/home) for more information.